Copenhagen Plank Raise

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
 Experiment with what you're comfortable with and let you perform your best.
 For starters, you can try the following:

-• Stability Issue: The point of the exercise is to challenge the hip adductors and obliques through hip adduction and lateral flexion (the motion getting back into the starting position), not from the instability of the movement.
+• Stability Issue: The point of the exercise is to challenge the hip adductors and obliques through hip adduction and lateral spinal flexion (the motion of getting back into the starting position), not from the instability of the movement.
 So, feel free to use your non-supporting arm and the other leg to support your body if needed.

 • Scapular Engagement: Maintain scapular depression with neutral protraction/retraction throughout the movement to make the exercise execution more efficient.